ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

   - name: Rob Parkinson
     jobtitle: Production Manager (Wire Prep and Cable Assemblies)
     bio: >-
-      An incredible fact about Rob is that he holds the record of 17 years without taking a day off sick!
-He won’t tell us what the secret is - maybe he just really enjoys working here!\

-      \
+      Rob is a remarkable and incredibly loyal member of our team as he has served 18 years and holds the outstanding record of 17 years with 100% attendance!
+Since joining in 2003 as a production operator Rob has been fiercely committed to improving our operations by lean manufacturing and project managing machinery investments.\

-      Rob’s daughter is a future star, after being signed for Manchester United Girls Football Team.
-When Rob isn’t organising production, he is cheering on the girls!
+      Robs daughter is a future football star after being signed by Manchester United U9's Girls Football Team.
     image: /img/team6-1-.png
     interests:
       - football